Droughtmaster: History

 In 1956 breeders decided to focus on red cattle only; the Droughtmaster name proposed by Atkinson was adopted.
 A breed society, the Droughtmaster Stud Breeders' Society, was formed, and a herd-book was started.

-From 1969, five Droughtmaster bulls were used for cross-breeding with the local Bhagnari in the Baluchistan province of Pakistan, leading to the creation of the Nari Droughtmaster.
-It has also been exported to other countries, among them New Guinea, Nigeria, Samoa and Taiwan.
+From 1969, five Droughtmaster bulls were used for cross-breeding with the local Bhagnari in the Baluchistan province of Pakistan, leading to the creation of the Nari Master.